 - Overall project planning was undertaken in June and July 2015.
 Contractual arrangements for delivery of the milestones were completed between Waiariki and New Zealand Forest Growers Association, between Waiariki and USC, and between Waiariki and GE Murphy & Associates (after departure of Dr Murphy from Waiariki).
 Dr Murphy and Dr Acuna (USC) met in Sydney on 10th December 2015 to review achievements for the first six months of activity on the project and to plan for the second six month period. - Three sets of bark loss benchmarking trials were completed in Australia and New Zealand. - The Australian bark loss benchmarking trial was carried out in Western Australia in Spring 2015.
 623 logs from 121 loads arriving at Wespine's sawmill near Bunbury were photographed and measured using the line intersect method.
 All logs were delimbed and cut into logs using a mechanised harvester/processor.
 Note that the Spring benchmarking trials were carried out ahead of schedule in the first six-month period instead of in the third six month period. - The first New Zealand bark loss benchmarking trial was carried out in the Bay of Plenty in Winter 2015.
 337 logs from 85 loads arriving at the Port of Tauranga were photographed and measured using the line intersect method.
 Logs were delimbed and processed using three methods; manual with chainsaw, static delimber with chainsaw bucking, and mechanised. - The second New Zealand bark loss benchmarking trial was also carried out in the Bay of Plenty in Spring 2015.
 518 logs from 117 loads arriving at the Port of Tauranga were photographed and measured.
-Logs were recorded as being delimbed and bucked using manual with chainsaw, or static delimber with chainsaw bucking, or mechanised delimbing and bucking. - Two sets of drying rate trials were completed in Australia and New Zealand. - O The Australian drying rate trial was carried out in Spring (October) in Western Australia.
-56 logs (28 with the bark left largely intact, and 28 with the bark removed) were weighed at the beginning and end of a 10 day period.
+Logs were recorded as being delimbed and bucked using manual with chainsaw, or static delimber with chainsaw bucking, or mechanised delimbing and bucking. - Two sets of drying rate trials were completed in Australia and New Zealand. - The Australian drying rate trial was carried out in Spring (October) in Western Australia.
+56 logs (28 with the bark left largely intact1, and 28 with the bark removed) were weighed at the beginning and end of a 10 day period.
 The logs were from four diameter classes (<150 mm, 150-250mm, 250-350mm, and >350 mm).
 The climatic conditions for the trial period were as follows: mean temperature 19°C, mean wind speed 16km per hour, total rainfall 0 mm. - The New Zealand drying rate trial was carried out in Spring (September) in Bay of Plenty.
-61 logs (28 with the bark left largely intact, and 33 with the bark removed) were weighed at the beginning and end of a 10 day period.
-The logs were from four diameter classes (<150 mm, 150-250mm, 250-350mm, and >350 mm).
-The climatic conditions for the trial period were as follows: mean temperature 11°C, mean wind speed 20km per hour, total rainfall 12 mm.
+61 logs (28 with the bark left largely intact, and 33 with the bark removed)

-&lt;sup>2 It should be noted that it was difficult in both Western Australia and New Zealand to obtain any logs with all the bark present in Spring.
+1 It should be noted that it was difficult in both Western Australia and New Zealand to obtain any logs with all the bark present in Spring.
 An estimate was made for each log of the amount of bark missing at the beginning of the trial for the Bark On logs.